zorione/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Code for this case study from the course - Machine Learning Practical: 6 Real World Applications

 ## Problem
 A Fraud Detection System using transaction history of book store.
 The vast majority of users will not be Fraudulent, making it harder for us to detect